On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

 The study of the eigenspace associated to $\lambda_1$ is then of great importance in understanding the most important vibration behaviour of \eqref{2}.
 In the sequel we shall pursue this goal in a particular but important case.

 Indeed we shall consider the case in which $\Gamma_0$ and $\Gamma_1$ are both relatively open on $\Gamma$, so $\Gamma$ has at least two connected components.
-We remark that, in the example of the bass drum described above, $\Gamma_0$ and $\Gamma_1$ are exactly these two connected components, so this assumption is rather natural.
+We remark that, in the bass drum model described above, $\Gamma_0$ and $\Gamma_1$ are exactly these two connected components.
+Hence this assumption is rather natural.
 Moreover, we shall also assume $\Gamma$ to be at least $C^2$.